Pinecone offers a number of best practice tips for making the most of your use of the system. We’ve collected some of them here for your convenience.

 • Concurrency Control: Use Pinecone’s built-in concurrency controls to manage simultaneous data updates.

-It’s possible to get write-throttled sooner when upserting using the gRPC Python client.
+It’s possible to get write-throttled sooner when upserting using the gRPC version of the Python SDK.
 If you see this often, then we recommend using a backoff algorithm while upserting.